 4.4.5.5 Set inclusion <in/>

-Class binary-set Attributes CommonAtt, DefEncAtt Content Empty OM Symbols in
+Content Empty OM Symbols in

 The in element represents the set inclusion relation.
 It has two arguments, an element and a set.
 It is used to denote that the element is in the given set.